sensu/sensu-docs/content/sensu-go/6.6/operations/deploy-sensu/use-federation.md

 {{% notice warning %}}
 **WARNING**: You *must* provide an explicit, non-default etcd configuration to secure etcd communication in transit.
-If you do not properly configure secure etcd communication, your Sensu configuration will be vulnerable to unauthorized manipulation via etcd client connections.
+If you do not properly configure secure etcd communication, your Sensu configuration will be vulnerable to unauthorized manipulation via etcd client connections.<br><br>
 This includes providing non-default values for the `etcd-advertise-client-urls` and `etcd-listen-client-urls` backend parameters and creating a [certificate and key](../generate-certificates/) for the `etcd-cert-file` and `etcd-key-file` values.
 The default values are not suitable for use under federation.
 {{% /notice %}}